QNJR-GROUP/EasyTransaction/readme.md

 # English
-(English is not my mother tongue, can someone help me to review the text below?)
+(English is not my native language, can someone help me to review the text below?)

 ## The origin